tomyreyes/like-minded/README.md

 of channels where users participating in the same experiences can talk to eachother,as well as creating a filter and different coloured markers that can help users distinguish between different types of experiences.
 Along with this, I plan to either venture off into using Redux or React Native, as well as turn this app into a progressive web application.

-## Upcoming additions
+## Future additions
-- Clean up design - fix bugs
-- Refactor components
 - User Data from Facebook Login
 - Different colour markers to be able to distinguish between different experience categories
 - Category Filter
+- Experience expiry - will delete on their own

 ## This application was built using:
 * [React](https://reactjs.org/)